uswds/uswds-site/pages/about/key-benefits.md

 ## A cross-functional design system community
 **Break down silos and grow your skills alongside web professionals across government.**

 As more and more agencies adopt and adapt the design system, the community of content managers, designers, and developers that use it grows.
-We chat, ask questions, and share solutions in a public Slack open to design system users (sign up to [join the USWDS community](https://designsystem.digital.gov/about/community/)) and also through [our GitHub organization](https://github.com/uswds).
+We chat, ask questions, and share solutions in a public Slack open to design system users (sign up to [join the USWDS community]({{ site.baseurl }}/about/community/)) and also through [our GitHub organization [github.com]](https://github.com/uswds).
 Your contributions to the community — which can range from simple questions to new components — help colleagues with their own questions and implementations.

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-2}